 Bakery treats that look and taste like gluten-containing versions is just one part of the business.
 Gluten-free bakeries have something more: a cause.
 A heart.
 A reason to open their doors each morning that goes beyond serving brownies, cupcakes and macaroons.
 And though they may have a steeper hill to climb than regular bakeries, each owner says that the long journey was worth it—and that they’d do it all over again.

 Gluten-free bakeries are popping up around the country.
-Check out our list of gluten-free bakeries in Portland, Maine, Atlanta, and the Twin Cities.
+Check out our map of gluten-free bakeries across the United States.

 Nicki Porter is the associate editor of Gluten-Free Living and The Writer.
 She enjoyed this assignment for obvious reasons.